 - Firm side supports side sleeper's neck and head

 - Soft side cradle a back sleeper's head and neck

-6. Best Pillow on Amazon: Coop HomeGoods Premium Adjustable Loft Shredded Memory Foam Pillow
+6. Best Pillow on Amazon: Coop HomeGoods Eden Pillow

-The Coop Home Goods Premium Adjustable Memory Foam Pillow is the number-one best-selling pillow on Amazon, so it was an easy addition to our list.
-Featuring shredded memory foam, this option’s adjustability makes it more flexible than other memory foam counterparts.
+The Coop Home Goods Eden Pillow is one of the best-selling pillows on Amazon, so it was an easy addition to our list.
+Featuring shredded memory foam with cooling gels, this option’s adjustability makes it more flexible than other memory foam counterparts.